IRIS-Solutions-Team/IRIS-Toolbox/README.md

 [Matlab](https://www.mathworks.com) developed by the Iris Solutions Team since 2001.

-IrisT provides tools to support the typical workflows in the theoretical development and practical operation of macroeconomic models and model-based production frameworks.
+Iris provides tools to support the typical workflows in the theoretical development and practical operation of macroeconomic models and model-based production frameworks.
 In a seamless command line oriented interface, the toolbox integrates the following four broad areas: